NamelessOgya/survey/coursera/How_google_does_M/week_1_what_it_means_ai_first.md

   - what date we need to collect
   - what .. analyze
   - what data are we reacting to
-  reaction to predicted result
+  reaction against predicted result

 ## Infuse your apps with ML
 take advantage of pre-trained model
-pre trained aip is useful
+pre trained api is useful

 ## Build a data strategy around ML
 - rules and models